EM Algorithm and Mixtures of Generalized Linear Models

 Estimate GLM Through Iteratively Weighted Least Squares

-GLM model beta coeffcients can be estimated through Iteratively Weighted Least Squares, and it can be shown that this is equivalent to maximum likelihood estimates.
+GLM model beta coefficients can be estimated through Iteratively Weighted Least Squares, and it can be shown that this is equivalent to maximum likelihood estimates.

 Repeat the steps until convergence